 Jenkins is an open-source continuous integration software tool written in the Java programming language for testing and reporting on isolated changes in a larger code base in real-time.
 The software enables developers to find and solve defects in a code base rapidly and to automate testing of their builds.

 So How automation build environment to run build every single push happens on the source repository we need to broadcast the status of the build to the team members will ensure code base sanity.

-Here Are some steps to you need to follow to setup Jenkins that we discuss in our previous blog.
+Here Are some steps you need to follow to set up Jenkins that we discuss in our previous blog.

 Integration Jenkins with slack

 First, we need to configure slack on our machine.

 First, install ‘Jenkins-ci’ and then Add configuration and set channel and all thing like

 After that, we need to set configuration on Jenkins

 Slack Notifications plugin.

 For Jenkins to notify slack, we need to install in Jenkins.
 By now, you must know how to do this, so go ahead and install the plugin.